surplusvaluetheory/GooCrewClipBot/README.md

 - Heroku or similar PaaS

 You can use tools like `systemd`, `supervisor`, or `pm2` to keep the bot running and restart it if it crashes.

-## Troubleshooting

-- **Authentication Issues**: If your tokens expire, you can either:
-- Delete the `twitch_tokens.json` file and let the bot authenticate through the browser
-- Generate new tokens using Twitch Token Generator and update your `twitch_tokens.json` file
-- **Rate Limiting**: If you're monitoring many channels, you might hit Twitch API rate limits.
-Consider increasing cooldown periods.
-- **Clip Creation Failures**: Ensure the bot account has proper permissions.
-Some channels may have clip creation restricted.

 ## License